Great Famine (Ireland): Potato dependency

-The potato was introduced to Ireland as a garden crop of the gentry.
-By the late 17th century, it had become widespread as a supplementary rather than a principal food; the main diet was still based on butter, milk, and grain products.
+The potato was first introduced in Ireland as a garden crop of the gentry.
+By the late 17th century, it had become widespread as a supplementary food, but the main Irish diet, at that time, was still based on butter, milk, and grain products.

-With the "expansion of the economy" between 1760 and 1815 due to the Napoleonic wars (1805–1815), which had increased the demand for food in Britain, the tillage increased to such an extent, that there was less and less land for small farmers, and the potato was chiefly adopted by the people because of its quick growth on a comparatively small space.
-By 1800, for one in three of the population, the potato had become a staple food, especially in winter.
+The Irish economy grew between 1760 and 1815 due to infrastructure expansion and the Napoleonic Wars (1805–1815), which had increased the demand for food in Britain.
+Tillage increased to such an extent that there was only a small amount of land available to small farmers to feed themselves.
+The potato was adopted as a primary food source because of its quick growth in a comparatively small space.
+By 1800, the potato had become a staple food for one in three Irish people, especially in winter.
 It eventually became a staple year-round for farmers.
-The widespread dependency on this single crop, and a disproportionate share of the potatoes grown in Ireland being of a single variety, the Irish Lumper i.e. the lack of genetic variability among the potato plants in Ireland and Europe, were two of the reasons why the emergence of Phytophthora infestans had such devastating effects in Ireland and in similar areas of Europe.
+A disproportionate share of the potatoes grown in Ireland were the Irish Lumper, creating a lack of genetic variability among potato plants, which increased vulnerability to disease.

-Potatoes were essential to the development of the cottier system; they supported an extremely cheap workforce, but at the cost of lower living standards.
+Potatoes were essential to the expansion of the cottier system; they supported an extremely cheap workforce, but at the cost of lower living standards.
 For the labourer, "a potato wage" shaped the expanding agrarian economy.
 The potato was also used extensively as a fodder crop for livestock immediately prior to the famine.
-Approximately 33% of production, amounting to 5000000 ST, was normally used in this way.
+Approximately 33% of production, amounting to 5000000 ST, was typically used in this way.